amcgaha/camp-community-covid-levels/README.md

 # Summer Camp Program Planning:
 ## Using Community Data to Inform Program Decisions

 I work for a summer camp in North Carolina.
 Our most important project this year is developing a safe opening plan in the context of COVID-19.
 With many best practices available, we would like to know how restrictive our policies and prodecures need to be this summer.
-We hope to strike a smart balance between classic camp freedoms and a safe environment, and we know our restriction level should depend on the prevailing conditions in May.
+We hope to strike a smart balance between classic camp freedoms and a safe environment.
+We want our restriction level to be informed by the conditions in the spring, when we are planning, and across the summer, while camp is underway.

 Right now we lack a robust way to incorporate COVID-19 data into our decision-making.
 How will we determine our risk level in the planning phase, as well as during the summer as conditions continue to evolve?